Newsletter September 2017

 One of the biggest issues remains access to data.

-For those that currently use advanced meters in their smaller portfolios, there will be a time where transition from advanced to smart takes place.
+For those that currently use advanced meters in their smaller portfolios, there will be a time where the transition from advanced to smart takes place.
 The installation of advanced meters in non-domestic premises will see an end date in 2018.
 This transition will then mean that data will be supplied through the DCC (Data and Communications Company) a central body tasked with collecting and distributing meter data to DCC users.

 This is an important step, as the Government will regulate to reduce choice for the end consumer where they are not deemed to be a large consumer – and there is no industry standard definition for this.

 What does this have to do with access to data?
-The transition to smart and the removal of the choice of advanced meters will impact on where your data comes from as mentioned previously.
+The transition to smart and the removal of the choice of advanced meters will impact where your data comes from as mentioned previously.
 Data access for third parties will be through consumer consent, by the third party becoming a DCC Other User and/or by using a Consumer Access Device (CAD).
 The former realises additional costs for third party data services which will need to be passed on, the latter although sounding a good option through a CAD, is on the back burner in terms of the programme roll-out with no target date set for this option.

 To gain a better view the Government is currently consulting on non-domestic smart metering policy proposals and you should understand all the implications for your business if you have a large multi-site portfolio with small sites benefitting from energy services through advanced meters.